Chakribolla/Netflix_TVshows_Movies_EDA/README.md

 ## Methods used:<br>
 * Descriptive Statistics.
 * Data Visualization.
-* Machine Learning.

 ## Libraries utilized:<br>
 * NumPy and Pandas - For dataset cleaning and analysis.
 * Matplotlib, Plotly and Seaborn - For Data Visualization.
-* SkLearn and nltk -  For machine learning and clustering.

 ## Dataset used:<br>
 This dataset consists of tv shows and movies available on Netflix as of 2019.<br>